crowgers/diamond_square/README.md

 The grid is seeded with 4 random values in range -max_rnd -> +max_rnd.
 Each point is computed by taking the average and adding a random number to it.
 This random number is reduced at each level (see above) according to ds_steps/(level+1).
 This is a crude implementation but allows for sufficiently random terrain & sufficient smoothness.
+Experiementing with gaussian random numbers and other such methods to get a better smoothing.

 Square step (so called as reference points form a square) is computed simply.
 C is the computed point using marked points below.